- Combined Sewer Systems

 Under the Virginia Pollution Discharge Elimination System (VPDES) regulations, the City is required to control stormwater pollution to the maximum extent practicable and to develop a pollution prevention plan – known as a Municipal Separate Storm Sewer System (MS4) Program Plan.
 Under two previous permit cycles, the City’s initial plan was developed in 2003 and was revised in 2008.
-Per the current MS4 permit, the program plan was revised in 2008 and revised again in 2014 to reflect changes to the City's latest state permit.
+Per the current MS4 permit, the program plan was revised in June 2014 and again in June 2015 to reflect changes in the MS4 permit.
 The permit contains Six Minimum Control Measures (MCMs) listed below.
 The City has developed appropriate and effective Best Management Practices (BMPs) to control stormwater pollution to the maximum extent practicable.
 The current MS4 Program Plan contains the BMPs that address the MCMs, with a overview provided below.

 MS4 Annual Reports